Frequently Asked Questions

 While there are many solutions, a great one is to set up a trust for your child.
 That way, they can receive smaller distributions over time, the risk of them receiving their inheritance and commingling it in its entirety with their spouse is reduced, and should they get divorced it therefore would not be considered a marital asset.

 If you think the will may be fraudulent, it is possible to contest its validity.
-This can be an expensive and lengthy process that could lead to the Florida intestacy statutes (the distribution scheme the Florida legislature believes you’d want) governing upon the determination that the will is invalid.
+This can be an expensive and lengthy process that could lead to the New York intestacy statutes (the distribution scheme the New York legislature believes you’d want) governing upon the determination that the will is invalid.

 You can detail your burial wishes and give authority to an agent to make those arrangements on your behalf in your estate plan.
 Not only is this a good idea to ensure that your wishes are followed, but it allows you to begin the process.
 For example, burial plots can be expensive, and so purchasing one now and naming it in your estate plan as your final resting place can save money and worry for your family.